Gely Abdel Rahman: Early life

-Gely Abdel Rahman was born in Gez'irat Saay, or Saï (island), a small island in the Nile river in northern Sudan.
-Ethnically from Mahas Skoot, his father migrated to Egypt in the 1920s, where he worked in Royal Palaces as Guard or (Boaab) in Ansh'as Elramel (Elsharqeia Province).
+Gely Abdel Rahman was born in Saï (island), a small island in the Nile river in northern Sudan.
+Ethnically from Mahas Skoot, his father migrated to Egypt in the 1920s, where he worked in Royal Palaces as guard in Ansh'as al-Ramel (al-Sharqeia Province).
 Gely came to Egypt with his mother when he was two years old.
 He has four sisters and three brothers.
 He began writing poems when he was 7.
 When he was nine years old, he learned the whole book of Qur'an by heart, for which he has been awarded a Royal prize.
-Gely joined Al-Azhar school in Cairo, where he completed his primary and secondary education.
-His life in Al-Azahar constituted Gely ideas about the oppression and the social inequity, when most of Al-Azahar students at that time (1940s) came from different African countries and resided in unhealthy accommodation conditions which led in many cases to students being afflicted by tuberculosis and dying because of that.
-Gely had been arrested when he contributed a student demonstration when he was a student in Al-Azhar.
+Gely joined al-Azhar school in Cairo, where he completed his primary and secondary education.
+His life in al-Azhar formed Gely's ideas about oppression and social inequity, when most of al-Azhar students of that time, the 1940s, came from different African countries and resided in unhealthy conditions that led in many cases to students being afflicted by tuberculosis and dying because of that.
+Gely was arrested when he participated in a student demonstration when he was a student in al-Azhar.